melliott7264/e-commerce-back-end/README.md

 ## Description

-This is the backend for an e-commerce solution.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+This is the back-end for an e-commerce solution.
+As an internet retail company we want a start of the art back-end for our website in order to compete with other internet retail companies.
+We are building this e-commerce back-end consisting of a MySQL database accessed through Sequelize using Express and Node.js to serve the front-end of out web site.

-## Table of Contents (Optional)
+## Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)